2021–22 Texas A&M Aggies men's basketball team

 The 2021–22 Texas A&M Aggies men's basketball team represented Texas A&M University during the 2021–22 NCAA Division I men's basketball season.
 The team was led by third-year head coach Buzz Williams and played their home games at Reed Arena in College Station, Texas as a member of the Southeastern Conference.
-The finished the season 27–13, 9–9 in SEC play to finish in a five-way tie for fifth place.
+They finished the season 27–13, 9–9 in SEC play to finish in a five-way tie for fifth place.
 As the No. 8 seed in the SEC tournament, they defeated Florida, Auburn, and Arkansas to advance to the championship game where they lost to Tennessee.
 They received an at-large bid to the National Invitation Tournament as a No. 1 seed.
 They defeated Alcorn State, Oregon, Wake Forest, and Washington State to advance to the NIT championship game, where they lost to Xavier.

 Previous season

 In a season limited due to the ongoing COVID-19 pandemic, the Aggies finished the 2020–21 season 8–10, 2–8 in SEC play to finish in 13th place.
 They lost in the first round of the SEC tournament to Vanderbillt.